AxisCommunications/acap-computer-vision-sdk-examples/web-server/README.md

 *Copyright (C) 2021, Axis Communications AB, Lund, Sweden.
 All Rights Reserved.*

-# How to use Web Server in ACAP 4
+# How to use web server in ACAP version 4

-This document explains briefly how to build and use [Monkey Web Server](https://github.com/monkey/monkey) in ACAP version 4.
-Monkey is a fast and lightweight Web Server for Linux.
-It has been designed to be very scalable with low memory and CPU consumption, the perfect solution for Embedded Linux and high end production environments.
+This document explains briefly how to build and use the [Monkey web server](https://github.com/monkey/monkey) in ACAP version 4.
+Monkey is a fast and lightweight web server for Linux.
+It has been designed to be very scalable with low memory and CPU consumption, the perfect solution for Embedded Linux and high-end production environments.
 Besides the common features as HTTP server, it expose a flexible C API which aims to behave as a fully HTTP development framework, so it can be extended as desired through the plugins interface.
-The Monkey Web Server [documentation](http://monkey-project.com/documentation/1.5) describes the configuration in detail.
+The Monkey web server [documentation](http://monkey-project.com/documentation/1.5) describes the configuration in detail.

 ## Structure of this application